 With electronic statements, online banking and mobile apps, paper paychecks can seem oddly out of place.
-Out of all American workers, 94% choose to receive paychecks by direct deposit, according to Nacha, the organization that governs the ACH network.With the conveniences and benefits of direct deposit and certain incentives offered by banks, it’s no wonder customers are moving away from paper checks.
-Read on to find out how direct deposit can make managing your day-to-day finances easier.
+Among American workers, about 93% choose to receive paychecks by direct deposit, according to Nacha, the organization that governs the ACH Network.With the conveniences and benefits of direct deposit and certain incentives offered by banks, it’s no wonder customers are moving away from paper checks.

-21 Perks of Direct Deposit
+5 Best Benefits of Direct Deposit

 1. Money Is Available Sooner

 2. Save More Each Pay Period

 Direct deposit can have a positive effect on how you manage your money.
 By setting up your direct deposit to drop money into different accounts, like your savings and an emergency fund, you build savings automatically so that you don’t forget.

-8. Improve Your Budgeting Skills
+4. Improve Your Budgeting Skills

 If you’re saving up for a vacation or car, direct deposit can help you budget for the expense.
 By limiting funds for a vacation to one account, for example, you know precisely how much you can afford to spend while on your trip.